engineforce/ImmutableAssign/README.md

     </a>
 </p>

-This library is trying to solve following problems:
+This library is trying to solve the following problems:

 * Most immutable JavaScript libraries try to encapsulate the data and provide proprietary APIs to work with the data.
 They are more verbose than normal JavaScript syntax.
 E.g., map1.get('b') vs map1.b, nested2.getIn(['a', 'b', 'd']) vs nested2.a.b.d, etc.
 * Encapsulated data is no more POJO, therefore cannot be easily used with other libraries, e.g., lodash, underscore, etc.
 * Most immutable libraries leak themselves throughout your entire application (including view components), however, they should have been encapsulated at the place where updates happen (e.g., Redux reducers).
 This is also a pain when you need to change to another immutable library that has its own APIs.
-* [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) address some of above issues when reading the properties, but still use verbose APIs to write properties.
+* [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) address some of the above issues when reading the properties, but still use verbose APIs to write properties.
 * [Immutability Helpers](https://facebook.github.io/react/docs/update.html) allows us to work with POJO, but it has still introduced some magic keywords, such as $set, $push, etc.
 * In addition, we lost TypeScript type checking.
 E.g., when calling nested2.getIn(["a", "b", "c"]), TypeScript won't be able to warn me if I changed property "c" to "d".